Pierre Jean Van Stabel

-Pierre Jean Van Stabel (8 November 1744 in Dunkirk – 30 March 1797 in Dunkirk) was a French naval officer and rear-admiral, famous for his role in the Glorious First of June.
+Pierre Jean Van Stabel (8 November 1744 – 30 March 1797) was a French Navy officer best known for his role in the Glorious First of June.

 Career

 Van Stabel was born to a family of sailors and started a career in the merchant navy at the age of fourteen, steadily rosing to the rank of sea captain.
 In 1778, with the intervention of France in the American Revolutionary War, Van Stabel enlisted in the French Royal Navy as an auxiliary officer.

 Service on Rohan Soubise

 Van Stabel took command of the privateer Dunkerquoise In 1781, he was in command of the 22-gun corvette Rohan Soubise, formerly the privateer Comtesse d'Artois purchased into service on 27 April 1781.

-Commanding Rohan Soubise, Van Stabel captured the British privateer Admiral-Rodney after a one-hour battle, in which he was twice wounded by musket bullets to the throat, relinquishing command of his ship just long enough to have the bullets removed from him body.
+Commanding Rohan Soubise, Van Stabel captured the British privateer Admiral Rodney after a one-hour battle, in which he was twice wounded by musket bullets to the throat, relinquishing command of his ship just long enough to have the bullets removed from him body.
 Too damaged in the battle to be taken as a prize, the privateer was then scuttled by fire.
 King Louis XVI had a silver sword presented to him in recognition.

 Van Stabel later commanded another privateer, the Robecq.